IdentityToday/api-endpoint/README.md

 ## Get association status

-This endpoint makes an HTTP GET request to retrieve the status of a specific association.
+This endpoint makes an HTTPS GET request to retrieve the status of a specific association.
 It requires the associationId as a query parameter in the URL.

 ### Request